 Amid the ongoing uncertainty of COVID-19, we have modified our cancellation policy to offer greater flexibility to all of our clients.
 We hope this will alleviate any stress and hesitation you have about an upcoming appointment.
 If you need to reschedule for whatever reason, and especially if you are not feeling well, we understand and request for you to please contact us as soon as possible to reschedule.
 To further support you, there will be no penalties for cancellations.

 ‘No Shows’ are excused until further notice.
 We understand the fluidity of conditions and situations surrounding the COVID-19 world we are living in.
-However, please, if you know ahead of time that you can’t make it in, please email, call or text and let us know.
+However, please, if you know ahead of time that you can’t make it in, please email and let us know.

 We will bill out- of- network for all medical insurance plans.
 Please check with your insurance provider prior to setting up your initial appointment to understand your out- of- network insurance benefits.
 Prior to your first appointment, please fill out the client intake form, and bring your physician referral / prescription for massage therapy with diagnosis code(s) with you.
 You can find the client intake form under Forms > Medical Massage, here.